offbynull/actors/README.md

 ### Hello World Example

-The following is an example of an actor that echoes incoming messages back to the sender.
+In the following example, when the actor receives "Hi", it'll reply with "Hi back to you!".
 Note that this example uses [Coroutines](https://github.com/offbynull/coroutines), and as such you'll need to make use of the coroutines plugin to instrument your code.

 ```java
 // Create coroutine actor that echos back incoming messages